KaterinaWalter/javadocs/docs/unit2/notes206.md

 <div class="task" markdown="block">

-Explore the following problems with your group.
-Assume that ``x`` is an integer value, for example -1, 0, or 1.
+📝 Explore the following problems with your group on the worksheet.

+Assume that ``x`` is an _integer_ value, for example -1, 0, or 1.

 1. Complete a **truth table** for the boolean expression: ``!(x == 0 || x >= 1)``.
    > * Is this the set of positive or negative numbers?